Menu

 What Are Some Alternatives to Guardianship?

-While there are times when full guardianship is the best option for the individual involved, it is important to explore less restrictive alternatives when possible.
-Some options provide financial safeguards for the ward without restricting their personal choices, while others provide them with systems of support and guidance for making important decisions.
 These alternatives may include placing assets into a trust for management purposes or granting a trusted individual power of attorney over the estate.
 Texas was also the first state to recognize supported decision-making documents as an alternative to guardianship in 2015.
 Supported decision-making allows an individual to retain more control over their lives, such as deciding where to live, whether to marry, where to work, and other usual adult choices, while providing them with the formal and informal resources and support they require to meet their needs and help them make beneficial decisions.

 How Can a Lawyer Assist You With Guardianship Issues?